 Mending is part of the philosophy of the “living arts” and, like the rest of those skills, we want to see mending grow in popularity.
 We have hosted Patagonia’s traveling “Worn Wear” repair truck that, in accordance with the company’s repair philosophy, travels the country mending clothing or accepting donations of items that can’t be repaired so they may be repurposed—just as they have been in our Patagonia scarf collaboration.
 Places like repair cafés—locations where people can take broken or worn items and learn to repair them rather than throw them away—are slowly popping up across the country. iPhone owners are proposing vocal arguments that they should have the ability to repair their own electronics instead of having to buy new (very expensive) phones and gadgets.

 As part of our support for the mending movement, Alabama Chanin has created its own mending space that is available to everyone.
 The School of Making store and workshop space has undergone an expansion, allowing more room to integrate the community into our space.
 Our expansion includes a mending table, a loom for our zero-waste product development, and a larger workshop area (which is currently getting its finishing touches).
 The mending table will offer tools like needles, thread, and scissors for those who want to mend any items—not just Alabama Chanin pieces—whether you need to attach a button, patch a hole, or want to rework your item to give it a new life.
 Organic cotton fabric scraps will be available for purchase to patch and repair your garments too.

-The new mending space is open now, and its hours are in conjunction with our store hours: Monday – Friday from 10am – 5pm and Saturdays by appointment.
+The new mending space is open now, and its hours are in conjunction with our store hours: Monday – Friday from 10am – 5pm.
 Join us in advancing the mending movement in America.
 (Please note our store is temporarily closed due to the COVID-19 pandemic.)